sklit-dsk/sklit-dsk/README.md

 # Hi there! 👋

-I'm **Danila**, a passionate Frontend Developer 🚀, with a strong focus on building clean and efficient web solutions.
-Always learning and growing in the field of modern web development!
+I'm **Danila**, a passionate Full Stack Developer 🚀, with a strong focus on building clean and efficient web solutions.
+Always learning and growing in the field of modern development!

 <img src="https://github.com/sklDanila/sklDanila/blob/main/assets/workwork.gif" width="1000" height="300" alt="telegram" />